-Chandra Johnson’s SOCO Gallery has organized a pop-up photography show in The Mint Museum Uptown’s Level 5 expansion space.
-This show by photographer Lyle Owerko marks SOCO Gallery’s second exhibit.
-Chandra Johnson, the wife of NASCAR driver Jimmie Johnson and a Charlotte philanthropist, was featured in Peachy the Magazine’s April/May 2014 issue.
+Chandra Johnson’s SOCO Gallery organized a pop-up photography show in The Mint Museum Uptown’s Level 5 expansion space.
+This show by photographer Lyle Owerko marked SOCO Gallery’s second exhibit.
+Chandra Johnson, the wife of NASCAR driver Jimmie Johnson and a Charlotte philanthropist, was featured in Peachy the Magazine’s April / May 2014 issue.

-The Lyle Owerko exhibit, which is free, will run from September 17 through October 19 and is the museum’s first public use of raw 15,000-square-foot expansion space on Level 5, opposite the Mattye and Marc Silverman Grand Room.
-This pioneering pilot program will be the first of many future uses for this space that will provide special opportunities for artists, entrepreneurial projects and community engagement.
+The Lyle Owerko exhibit ran from September 17 through October 19, 2014, and was the museum’s first public use of raw 15,000-square-foot expansion space on Level 5, opposite the Mattye and Marc Silverman Grand Room.
+This pioneering pilot program was the first of many future uses for this space that will provide special opportunities for artists, entrepreneurial projects, and community engagement.

 Lyle Owerko has been collecting and documenting boomboxes since he first discovered a mint condition late 1970s Victor JVC in Japan in 2001.
 Painstakingly photographing the boomboxes with his large-format Hasselblad camera, Owerko is able to bring out the most stunningly intricate details and personality of each machine.